matanguihanbenson/matanguihanbenson/README.md

 ## Featured Projects

-> You should replace these with your actual best projects

 - **AGOS System** – an integrated platform consisting of a web dashboard and mobile application that visualize and manage data generated from a trash-collecting bot simulation.
 The simulation models environmental conditions, detects and classifies waste, and provides real-time insights through the system interfaces.

 ---